Heugh Lighthouse

 The Heugh Lighthouse is a navigation light on The Headland in Hartlepool, in north-east England.
 The current lighthouse dates from 1927; it is owned and operated by PD Ports.
 It is claimed that its early-Victorian predecessor was the first lighthouse in the world reliably lit by gas.

 History

-Following the establishment of the Hartlepool Dock & Railway company, West Hartlepool quickly grew into a sizeable coal port on the Durham coast.
+Following the establishment of the Hartlepool Dock and Railway Company, West Hartlepool quickly grew into a sizeable coal port on the Durham coast.
 In 1844, mariners tasked with navigating their way into the new docks had expressed concern about the inadequate provision of lights on this dangerous stretch of rocky coastline, and in 1846 the Corporation of Trinity House instructed the harbour authority to make necessary provision.

 1847–1915: the first light on The Heugh

 The old lighthouse on the Heugh.

 A lighthouse was promptly built in sandstone, at a cost of £3,200: a tapering cylindrical tower 73 ft high.
 It was first lit on 1 October 1847, fuelled by natural gas from one of the local coal mines.
 The lens (a first-order fixed catadioptric optic) was the last to be manufactured by the pioneering Newcastle firm of Cookson & Co., following its takeover by Robert W. Swinburne.
 The main light was visible for 18 miles out to sea.
 A subsidiary (red) light was shown from a window lower down on the tower 'from half flood to half ebb' to signal the state of the tide (during the day a red spherical day mark was displayed in place of the red light).

 In December 1895 the characteristic of the main light was changed from fixed to occulting (going dark for one second every five seconds).

 The old light's demise came about as an indirect result of the German raid on Hartlepool in December 1914.
 The lighthouse itself was unscathed (though several nearby buildings received severe damage), but it was realised that the tower obstructed the line of fire of the defensive guns of the Headland batteries.
 It was therefore dismantled in 1915.